hongkiulam/raw-editor/readme.md

 - output can be found in `rust-raw/wasm`
 - we can then import raw-editor.js into our application and call `init`.
 This will fetch the wasm binary and instantiate it.

+## Linking our WASM module to our Vite project

+The simplest, bug-free way of consuming the WASM module was to simply copy it into the Svelte source code `src/lib/raw-processor`

+In doing so, I can simply import the WASM Javascript file, without relying on Vite to know how to properly link the file, as was the case when trying:

+- `pnpm link`
+- Monorepo style package imports

 ## Other notes

 - Originally, I wanted to use LibRaw, but with my lack of knowledge around C, it ran into many obstacles in compiling the program to WASM